 How long can I store tomato confit?

 When stored correctly, as mentioned above, your tomato confit will last in the fridge for a month.
-However, tomato confit is so delicious and will become your new secret cooking weapon that I guarantee it wont last that long!
+However, tomato confit is so delicious and will become your new secret cooking weapon.
+I guarantee it wont last that long!

 Storing the olive oil